35 GTA 5 Locations Based on Real Life

 Safe Phrasing: Richman Mansion combines Greystone Mansion and Playboy Mansion influences.

-Do Not Say: Do not say it is exactly the Playboy Mansion.
+Accuracy Note: It is not exactly the Playboy Mansion.
 The source names two real mansions.

 Source: Richman Mansion Source